 Mother and I, Curtain of Words, 2006

-Arab-Andalusian music has formed a key part of Niati’s heritage and Houria was “trained in this music from a young age”.
+This musical style is a key part of her heritage and the artist received classical training from a young age.
 Many of the songs date back to 9th Century Spain during the Moorish dynasty of Al-Andalus.
 Following the expulsion of the Moors in the 15th century, the musical tradition made its way back to North Africa, where it has been kept alive through oral histories in Morocco, Algeria and Tunisia, but its formative cultural role in Southern Europe remains long forgotten.

 Niati has long been a champion of the Mahgreb’s profound cultural legacy on Europe, stating: “[Arab music] made a huge impact on Mediterranean music.
-Miguel was shocked when he heard the similarities.”
+My Spanish collaborator was shocked when he heard the similarities.”